Fertilizer and Weed Control Services

 Barnes, Inc. has been providing lawn care services to customers throughout the Madison area for over 25 years.
 We have earned the trust and loyalty of our customers by providing consistently high-quality reliable services and products.
-Our 4-Step program offers the latest IPM techniques and organic based-slow release fertilizer.
+Our 4-Step program offers the latest IPM techniques and slow release fertilizer.
 Our managers are university trained and our applicators are licensed and certified.
 We welcome the opportunity to show you how we can help your yard look its best this season, and for many years to come.

 Barnes 4-step Program

 The University of Wisconsin Agronomy Department recommends that lawns in our area receive 4 pounds of nitrogen fertilizer per 1000 square feet of turf per growing season.
 Our 4-step granular fertilization program provides just that!
 We apply more when your lawn demands the extra nutrients and less when your lawn’s nutritional needs are lower.
-Since our fertilizers are organic based and coated for slow-release, they will not burn your lawn, no matter when they are applied.
+Since our fertilizers are coated for slow-release, they will not burn your lawn, no matter when they are applied.
 We will also spot spray weeds with liquid weed control.
 We can keep your yard looking its best AND save you money!!

 Step 1 (Spring Application): Spring fertilization with crabgrass control.
 This application controls grassy weeds, especially CRABGRASS!
 This product will help your lawn green up from its winter dormancy and control crabgrass before and after germination.
 If your lawn has broadleaf weeds, we will treat these at the correct time to ensure that they are controlled.
 A good rule of thumb to follow is that crabgrass is best controlled until May 20th, before soil temperatures reach 55 degrees.
 However, this depends on the particular weather that occurs each spring.
 If you send in your contract later than that date, we will apply a post-emergent crabgrass control product that will ensure you have little or no crabgrass.